quat1024/mods/README.md

 ## status

-~~contains no actual content mods lol~~ Contains the world's most complicated implementation of "rebind narrator" for 1.21.1 and 1.21.5.
+~~contains no actual content mods lol~~ Contains the world's most complicated implementation of "rebind narrator" for 1.21.1 and 1.21.5 and crowmap.
 Doesn't really use the code-sharing system yet, this mod is very small.

 Neoforge doesn't jarjar `quatlib` atm.
 It should.
 They have a weird jarjar system that is less convenient to use outside the established channels, might have to write my own task for it